DroidScript/Docs/files/markup/en/intro/10 App Types.md

 __Disadvantages:__
 - The performance is slower for complex UI (can be improved with [cfg.Fast](04CodingFeatures.htm#Fast) at the loss of DOM objects)
-- Modern browser features might not work on older phones
+- Modern browser features might not work with older WebView versions

 ## Node Native